yt-dlp/yt-dlp/README.md

 * Install master branch: `python -m pip install --upgrade git+https://github.com/pukkandan/yt-dlp`

 ### UPDATE
-Starting from version `2021.02.09`, you can use `youtube-dlc -U` to update if you are using the provided release.
+Starting from version `2021.02.09`, you can use `yt-dlp -U` to update if you are using the provided release.
 If you are using `pip`, simply re-run the same command that was used to install the program.

 ### COMPILE